Obesity Prevention Programs and Activities

 Breastfeeding Friendly Child Care

-The Department of Health's Obesity Prevention Program encourages new mothers to breastfeed their infants.
+The Department of Health encourages new parents to breastfeed their infants.
 CACFP encourages child care centers and family day care homes to support breastfeeding families and recognizes these providers with Breastfeeding Friendly certificates.
 Child care center/day care home staff complete an assessment that shows they support breastfeeding families.

 More about Breastfeeding Friendly Child Care